yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ### Triangle appreciation

-Of course we are all familiar with triangles, and to understand the Rips filtration, we must first conceptualize triangles of differing dimensions.
+Of course we are all familiar with triangles, and to understand computational topology, we must first conceptualize triangles of differing dimensions.
 That is, triangles of increasing dimension ranging from 0 to n.
 (Where the -1th dimensional triangle being a null value).

 ![n dimensional triangles](https://i.stack.imgur.com/O6xtg.png)

-You can think of a simplex as synonymous with an $n$ dimensional triangle.
+Intuitively, we call an $n$-dimensional triangle an *n-simplex*.

 More rigorously,
 an *n-simplex* is the smallest convex set of $n+1$ points,